 Those details are a little outside the scope of this article.
 We discuss them a lot in our courses and in our weekly Office Hours, however.

-We have developed a a learning center dedicated to walkthrough videos, to make it as easy as possible for therapists to achieve the easiest and most effective security methods they can for their computers and smartphones.
+We have a robust Device Security Center (one for solo practitioners and one for group practices) with step-by-step device-specific tutorial videos that walk you through configuring each of the 10 technical security measures necessary for a safe harbor *and* for making a device safe and appropriate to be used to handle client info and access systems (like your EHR or practice email) that contain client info, along with documentation forms so that you can properly document your device security.
+The PCT Device Security Center was created to make it as easy as possible for therapists to achieve the easiest and most effective security methods they can for their computers and smartphones.
 Guidance on using full-disk encryption, plus walkthrough videos that explicitly show you how to set it up on your computer, are included in this learning center.
-Find our Device Security and Instructions Center here.
+Device Security Center access is provided through our Practice Care Premium service.

 However you find your way to getting your gear qualified for the safe harbor in HIPAA’s breach notification rule, we strongly encourage you to do it.
 If all of us start using encryption in this simple and easy way, our clients and our society will be much safer.